oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Show the Sync button on the OneDrive Website | Checked | The synchronise button allows OneDrive files to be synced locally through the OneDrive for Business client.
 Allow syncing only on PC joined to specific domains | Checked | Access to OneDrive content and synchronisation is controlled via Conditional Access, so this setting is not configured.
 Domain GUIDs to be provided by the Domain.
 Block syncing of specific file type | Unchecked | File type synchronisation is not restricted.
 Microsoft Defender for Office 365 provides additional protection against malicious files.
-Days to retain files after user account is marked for deletion | 365 days | Must align with the Agency internal record keeping policies.
+Days to retain files after user account is marked for deletion | 365 days | Must align with the organisation internal record keeping policies.
 Limit OneDrive user Capacity | 1024GB | Default setting.

 ### Notifications